Sotera/GEQE/geqe-comm/README.md

 2. The GeqeRunner is launched by GeqeConsumer using spark-submit.
 3. Spark settings and loopback sever settings are read from geqeconf.py
 4. Optionally result sets can be written to an elasticsearch instance.

 ###Testing / Development

-The GeqeConsumer can stand in as a MOCK backend and retun pre-generated results for front-end testing and development by setting a MOCK_DATA_PATH in geqeconf.py
+The GeqeConsumer can stand in as a MOCK backend and return pre-generated results for front-end testing and development by setting a MOCK_DATA_PATH in geqeconf.py

-###For the Geqe Web Applicaitons see:
+### Quickstart

-geqe-webserver (comming soon)
+1. Copy geqeconf.py.template to geqeconf.py
-geqe-dataserver (comming soon)
+2. Set PROJECT_ROOT_PATH in geqeconf.py to the location of the GEQE repo on your machine.  i.e: /home/users/you/GEQE